 Thus, what matters most in our everyday life is outside the scope of science; science is completely blind for it.
 However, modern science (in the view of its atheistic proponents) tends to replace God by Chance, giving Her most of the qualities traditionally assigned to God, with one notable exception: it is asserted that Chance is blind.

 Science, by the design of its creators blind for purpose, promotes (according to its atheistic spokesmen) the blind watchmaker Chance as its most creative power.
-And the science-credulous mankind of the 20th century accepted this poor substitute for the real God as its new Goddess.
+And the science-credulous mankind of the 20th and 21st century accepted this poor substitute for the real God as its new Goddess.
 With the supreme wisdom ``Meaningless!
 Meaningless!
 Utterly meaningless!
 Everything is meaningless!''
 (Eccl.
 1:2) on its banner, borrowed from ancient times, Goddess Chance leads us into a life that turns out to be a chasing after the wind.